Tory Lanez sentenced to 10 years for Megan Thee Stallion shooting

 "Being a woman going up against this male-dominated industry, Megan is really fighting an uphill battle," Bulgarelli said in an interview for NPR's It's Been A Minute.
 "Hip hop was born out of a need to speak truth.
 But in a lot of ways, people who do that are vilified and, and further disenfranchised."

-In the immediate aftermath of the shooting, Megan Thee Stallion told police that she had stepped on broken glass.
-During her testimony at Tory Lanez's trial last December, she said she was so afraid of the police and Tory Lanez that she couldn't immediately tell the truth.
+In the immediate aftermath of the shooting, Megan told police that she had stepped on broken glass.
+During her testimony at Lanez's trial last December, she said she was so afraid of the police and Lanez that she couldn't immediately tell the truth.
 "I don't feel safe in the car.
 I don't feel safe with the police," she said through tears.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.